5 Common Digestive Issues in Pets

 - Make sure your dog or cat gets enough exercise

-- Don’t feed your pet inappropriate table scraps
+- Don’t feed your pet table scraps or harmful sweets like chocolate and xylitol

 - Consider giving your pet a digestive enzyme supplement